Police storm yoga class at Chapel St Leonards after people lying on floor are mistaken for 'mass ritual killing'

 Advertisement

+“We had started the class with yoga to loosen everyone’s bodies and came into the chime relaxation at the end.

+"Everyone gets nice and comfy with pillows and blankets, and shut down their eyes for a good half an hour, where lots of things can happen – drift off, snk into your own body or into your breath.

-"I gave them a smile but I feel aweful, I must have terrified them.”
+"I gave them a smile but I feel aweful about what they might have thought – I must have terrified them.

 “They were on their way to the Observatory after someone had reported a mass killing in our building having seen several people laying on the floor...,which actually turned out to be the Yoga Class in meditation,” Seascape explained.